Overview

 What is the graduation rate at University of California-Berkeley?

-94% of students who start at University of California-Berkeley end up finishing their degree within six years of enrolling.
-This is 36% more than the national median.
+93% of students who start at University of California-Berkeley finish their degree within six years of enrolling.
+This is 35% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of California-Berkeley go on to earn?

-10 years after starting school at University of California-Berkeley, the median earnings among students who received federal financial aid was $92,446.
+The median income of students 10 years after starting at University of California-Berkeley is $92,446.
 This is $42,055 more than the national median.

 How much do students at UC Berkeley take out in loans?

-Graduates of UC Berkeley have to take out a median of $13,000 in federal student loans.
-This is $500 less than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of UC Berkeley take out a median of $13,000 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources